 7.10.6.
 A Market Participant must comply with a request under clause 7.10.5.

 7.10.6A.
-A Market Participant that cannot comply with a request under clause 7.10.5 must notify System Management as soon as practicable and must include an explanation in that notification and must ensure it has complied with requirements of Chapter 7A.
+A Market Participant that cannot comply with a request under clause 7.10.5 must notify System Management as soon as practicable and must include an explanation in that notification and must ensure it has complied with the requirements of Chapter 7A.

 7.10.7.
 Where the Market Participant does not comply with the request referred to in clause 7.10.5, System Management: